Referrals

-Referral criteria for inpatient care:
+Overview of referral criteria for in-patient care:

 - Management of uncontrolled or complex symptoms, which may include physical, psychosocial, and spiritual needs.